Three Romances for Violin and Piano

 The Three Romances for Violin and Piano, Op.
 22, by Clara Schumann, were written in 1853 and first published in 1855.

 Background

 Having moved to Düsseldorf in 1853, Clara Schumann produced several works, including the three romances.
 The romances were dedicated to violinist Joseph Joachim, and Schumann and Joachim went on tour with them.
 This included playing them before King George V of Hanover, who "declared them a 'marvellous, heavenly pleasure.'"
-A critic for Neue Berliner Musikzeitungpraised them, declaring: "All three pieces display an individual character conceived in a truly sincere manner and written in a delicate and fragrant hand."
+A critic for Neue Berliner Musikzeitung praised them, declaring: "All three pieces display an individual character conceived in a truly sincere manner and written in a delicate and fragrant hand."
 Stephen Pettitt for The Times, wrote: "Lush and poignant, they make one regret that Clara's career as a composer became subordinate to her husband's."

 Structure

 The romances, scored for violin and piano, are written in three movements: